Matias2484/React-Weather/README.md

 ### What can you do

-You can search ani city in the world, and look its currently weather.
+You can search any city in the world, and look its currently weather.